 I was sentenced to probation and community service.
 As part of the community service, you could do educational classes to work off your hours, which I did.
 One of the educational components I took to work off my hours was a basic IT course.
-During this course, I often helped explain the basics to almost half the elderly members on the course, and showing them how to do various computer stuff, even though this wasn’t expected of me.
+During this course, I often helped explain the basics to almost half the elderly members on the course, and showed them how to do various computer stuff, even though this wasn’t expected of me.

 “Sometimes it takes only one act of kindness and caring to change a person’s life.” – Jackie Chan Click To Tweet

 I’ve always had that urge to help, although it was most likely my people-pleasing (How To Stop Being A People-Pleaser) side that initially drove such a habit.
-But I was also held back by the weight of my mental health problems back then, which stopped me from properly putting others before my self because I wanted to, rather than because of some sort of people-pleasing need.
+But I was also held back by the weight of my mental health problems back then, which stopped me from properly putting others before myself because I wanted to, rather than because of some sort of people-pleasing need.

 Anyway, I eventually got the idea to go to university and asked the person who was running the IT course (who knew I was on probation and there as part of my community service) if they’d write me a reference.
-They were happy to, and I got into university because of it.
+They were happy too, and I got into university because of it.

 After university, I looked for volunteer work, and I ended up working as a volunteer for a substance abuse charity.
-I worked with them as a volunteer for over 4 years before my physical health problems made it too difficult for me to provide the care my clients deserved.
+I worked with them as a volunteer for over four years before my physical health problems made it too difficult for me to provide the care my clients deserved.

 I also do a food Bank donation each Christmas.
-I currently live on long term sick benefits at the moment, but I know there are people in worse economic situations than me, especially at Christmas.
+I currently live on long-term sick benefits at the moment, but I know there are people in worse economic situations than me, especially at Christmas.
 So I try to do something to help at that time of year, as that’s the time most people go into debt.